jpasqua/FauxMac/Instructions.md

 1. Secure the USB C breakout board using two M3 screws
 1. Secure the Boost Converter using two M3 screws
 1. After testing the unit, snap the *Front* to the *Main Case*. the magnets will hold it in place.
+2. I put a small self-adhering rubber foot at each corner of the bottom of the *Main Case* to make it less likely to slide.
+This is completely optional.
+I used some feet I happened to have lying around, so I'm not sure exactly what they are.
+They look like [these](https://www.amazon.com/Adhesive-Drawers-Furniture-Dampening-Transparent/dp/B08NX9KXQP).
 2. Have a break then move on to Software Setup.

 <a name="HardwarePlacement"></a>**Hardware Placement**: